abneranthony/Graphics-Project/README.md

 How to run on your own:

-1. Copy the code in Project.js.
+1. Copy the code in Final Project.js.
 2. Paste it into the CodeHS Sandbox or any JavaScript environment that supports the CodeHS Graphics Library.
 3. Press Run.